ACEsuit/ACEhamiltonians.jl/docs/src/Getting_Started/Quick_Start.md

-## Bases
+## SubModels
+Instead of constructing, fitting and preficting with the `Model` structure, whose input and output are both whole Hamiltonian, the `SubModel` structure gives the users more flexibility in terms of subblock fitting.
-The `Basis` structure is a key component of the `ACEHamiltonians` framework, representing the interaction between atomic shells in a system.
+It is nevertheless another key component of the `ACEHamiltonians` framework, representing the interaction between atomic shells in a system.
-It is constructed from on-site or off-site ACE basis functions and contains a unique identifier (`id`) for the specific interaction.
+To use this structure, one start with constructibg on-site or off-site ACE basis and specifying a unique identifier (`id`) for the specific interaction.
-Once fitted, the `Basis` structure holds `coefficients` and `mean` values used for making predictions.
+Once fitted(with the help of data), the `SubModel` structure holds `coefficients` and `mean` values used for making predictions.
 It is a flexible and efficient way to represent interactions in various systems, making it an essential part of the model fitting and prediction process.

-Typically, creating isolated `Basis` instances isn't commonly required, as the `Model` encompasses the essential functionality for constructing and applying bases.
-However, working with individual Basis instances can be beneficial during hyperparameter optimization and are therefore discussed here.
+Typically, creating isolated `SubModel` instances isn't commonly required, as the `Model` encompasses the essential functionality for constructing and applying bases.
+However, working with individual SubModel instances can be beneficial during hyperparameter optimization and are therefore discussed here.

-The [`Basis Construction`](Bases/Basis_Construction.md) section explains how to create individual on-site and off-site bases using the `on_site_ace_basis` and `off_site_ace_basis` functions, respectively.
+The [`SubModel Construction`](Bases/Basis_Construction.md) section explains how to create individual on-site and off-site bases using the `on_site_ace_basis` and `off_site_ace_basis` functions, respectively.
 The process involves specifying necessary parameters such as quantum numbers, correlation order, maximum polynomial degree, and cutoff distances.
-After creating the core basis, it is wrapped in a `Basis` instance, which associates the basis with an interaction and provides an identifier.
-The `Basis` structure is utilized during the fitting process and when making predictions.
+After creating the core basis, it is wrapped in a `SubModel` instance, which associates the basis with an interaction and provides an identifier.
+The `SubModel` structure is utilised during the fitting process and when making predictions.

-The [`Basis Fitting`](Bases/Basis_Fitting.md) section explains how to fit individual `Basis` instances by providing the basis and fitting data to the `fit!` function.
+The [`SubModel Fitting`](Bases/Basis_Fitting.md) section explains how to fit individual `SubModel` instances by providing the basis and fitting data to the `fit!` function.
 The function requires a `DataSet` instance containing all necessary data for the fitting process.
 The `get_dataset` convenience function automatically collects all relevant data, simplifying the fitting operation.
 The fitting process involves loading the real-space Hamiltonian matrix, atoms object, cell translation vectors, and basis set definition, and then performing the fitting operation on the bases.

-The [`Basis Predicting`](Bases/Basis_Predicting.md) section describes how to make predictions for individual bases using the `predict` function.
-By providing a `Basis` instance and a state-vector (a vector of `AbstractState` instances), predictions can be made for on-site and off-site interactions.
+The [`SubModel Predicting`](Bases/Basis_Predicting.md) section describes how to make predictions for individual bases using the `predict` function.
+By providing a `SubModel` instance and a state-vector (a vector of `AbstractState` instances), predictions can be made for on-site and off-site interactions.
 The example demonstrates how to load an atoms object, obtain the on-site and off-site states representing the environment, and make predictions for these states.
 Predictions can also be made for multiple blocks simultaneously by providing a vector containing multiple state-vectors.

 # Installation and Setup